 Canada-Indonesia Comprehensive Economic Partnership Agreement – Background information

 The Government of Canada is committed to expanding trade and investment with large, fast-growing markets, such as Indonesia, to help Canadians succeed globally.
-Indonesia is a G20 country and Southeast Asia’s largest economy.
-With a population of 270 million and GDP of over $1.4 trillion, the Indonesian market holds significant potential for Canadian producers, manufacturers, and service providers across the country.
+Indonesia is a G20 country and Southeast Asia's largest economy.
+With a population of 272 million and GDP of close to $1.5 trillion in 2021, the Indonesian market holds significant potential for Canadian traders, investors, and service providers.

 Canada and Indonesia enjoy strong commercial relations.
-Indonesia is Canada’s 24th largest merchandise trading partner with two-way merchandise trade totalling $3.4 billion in 2020.
-That year, Canadian merchandise exports and imports were valued at $1.8 billion and $1.6 billion, respectively.
-Indonesia is Canada’s largest export market in Southeast Asia, and a key destination for Canadian agricultural products, manufactured goods, and natural resources.
-In the same year, Canadian services exports to Indonesia totalled $189 million, while Canadian services imports from Indonesia reached $172 million.
-Canada also has significant investment interests in Indonesia, with Canadian direct investment valued at $3.5 billion at the end of 2020, making it the second largest destination for Canadian direct investment in the region.
+Indonesia is Canada's 19th largest merchandise trading partner with two-way merchandise trade totalling $6.1 billion in 2022, a 45% increase from 2021.
+Last year, Canadian merchandise exports and imports were valued at $3.2 billion and $2.9 billion, respectively.
+Indonesia is Canada's largest export market in Southeast Asia, and a key destination for Canadian agricultural products, manufactured goods, and natural resources.
+In 2022, Canadian services exports to Indonesia totalled $249 million, while Canadian services imports from Indonesia reached $167 million.
+Canada also has significant investment interests in Indonesia, with Canadian direct investment valued at $2.2 billion at the end of 2021, making it the second largest destination for known Canadian direct investment in the region.

 A Canada-Indonesia Comprehensive Economic Partnership Agreement (CEPA) would help unlock the potential of this dynamic, rapidly growing market for Canadians while upholding labour rights and promoting environmental sustainability.